-As the U.S. death toll exceeds 200,000, travelers arriving to New York State from designated states are being met with restrictions, according to Gov. Andrew Cuomo’s updated Executive Order.
-This week, Gov. Cuomo added Colorado and removed Virginia and Arizona to the list of restricted states and territories.
-The order requires travelers from the listed states and territories to quarantine for 14 days upon entering New York.
-34 states and territories are on the list since the most recent update on September 29.
+As the total U.S. death toll exceeds 220,000, travelers arriving to New York State from 41 designated states and territories are being met with restrictions, according to Gov. Andrew Cuomo’s updated Executive Order.
+Gov. Cuomo added California to the list of restricted states and territories, requiring travelers from the designated states and territories to quarantine for 14 days upon entering New York.

 The full list from the New York State travel advisory is below:

 The quarantine applies to any person arriving from a state with a positive test rate higher than 10 per 100,000 residents over a 7-day rolling average or a state with a 10% or higher positivity rate over a 7-day rolling average.
 Essential workers are excluded, as well as anyone returning to New York from a designated state in which the visit was for less than 24 hours.

 Travelers from restricted states are required to complete and submit a health form if landing at New York airports and by other means.
 Failure to submit the form could result in a $2,000 fine.

 Rochester Regional Health Immediate Care locations accept walk-in evaluations and will test based on the testing criteria.
 Learn more about who can get tested, where you can get tested, and how much a test costs, in our new COVID-19 testing guide.